Computers are awesome.

 Haskell is a purely functional programming language.

 "Pure" in this context roughly means that there is no state and no variables: the behaviour of a function call solely depends on its (immutable) arguments.
-This has a bunch of benefits, going from not having to keep track of state in your head to allowing GHC to perform very aggressive optimizations (sometimes), but the list goes on.
+This has a bunch of benefits, going from not having to keep track of state in your head to allowing GHC to perform very aggressive optimizations.

 Haskell is also a very good language for building eDSL, namely embedded domain-specific languages, which you can think as small languages within Haskell.
-This topic deserves its own post, but regardless, this allows for a lot of flexibility in the ways Haskell can be used.
+This allows for a lot of flexibility in the ways the language can be used.
 If that's not enough there's also a meta-programming system called template Haskell, which is fully type-checked.

 [Rust]